Consumer medicine information

 It is important to take FOSRENOL with every meal.

 If you forget to take your FOSRENOL, then take the next dose with your next meal.
-Do not take a double dose to make up for forgotten doses.
+Do not take a double dose to make up for the dose you missed.

-Keep all of your doctor's appointments so your progress can be checked.
+Keep all your doctor's appointments so your progress can be checked.

 If you need to have an x-ray of your stomach or abdomen, please tell your doctor that you are taking FOSRENOL as it may affect the results of the x-ray.